syscover/shopping-cart/README.md

 ```

-##The shoppingcart gives you the following methods to use:
+##The Item Cart gives you the following methods to use:

 To add items we have create a Item object with this properties:
 * id:string = Id of product